Johnaldy/feedback/User Guide.md

 3. Click "Submit new issue" to record the feedback

-### Step 3: Review CSAT Score
+### Step 3: Review Average Score
 After submission, a GitHub Action will automatically:
-- Calculate the overall CSAT score (average of the 4 metrics)
+- Calculate the overall Average score (average of the 4 metrics)
 - Add a comment to the issue with the calculated score
 - Apply appropriate labels based on the score